nerves-project/nerves/guides/advanced/porting-guide.md

 ### Raspberry Pi (proprietary bootloader)

 The Raspberry Pi doesn't use U-Boot at all.
 It has its own proprietary boot chain: the VideoCore GPU firmware (`start4.elf`, `fixup4.dat`) reads a `config.txt` and `cmdline.txt` from the FAT boot partition.
 The kernel command line goes in `cmdline.txt`, and hardware configuration (UART, overlays, GPU memory split) goes in `config.txt`.
-If you're porting to an RPi, you won't need a boot script -check the [official Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/config_txt.html) for the config.txt format.
+If you're porting to an RPi, you won't need a boot script, check the [official Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/config_txt.html) for the config.txt format.

 ### U-Boot with FIT images